dsccommunity/ActiveDirectoryDsc/README.md

 ### Provision an AD Computer account for Offline Domain Join

-In this example, a new Computer Account will be added to the Servers OU and an Offline Domiain Join request file will be created.
+In this example, a new Computer Account will be added to the Servers OU and an Offline Domain Join request file will be created.

 ```powershell
 configuration Example_xADDomainJoinFile